-To request the transfer of your child to another classroom or campus if your child has been determined by the [board or its designee] to have been a victim of bullying as the term is defined by Education Code 25.0341.
+- To request the transfer of your child to another classroom or campus if your child has been determined by the board or designee to have been a victim of bullying as the term is defined by Education Code 25.0341.
 Transportation is not provided for a transfer to another campus.
-See the [superintendent or campus principal] for information.
-[See policy FDB.]

-To request the transfer of your child to attend a safe public school in the district if your child attends school at a campus identified by TEA as persistently dangerous or if your child has been a victim of a violent criminal offense while at school or on school grounds.
-[See the district's (LOCAL)policy on School Safety Transfers.]

-To request the transfer of your child to another campus [or a neighboring district] if your child has been the victim of a sexual assault by another student assigned to the same campus, whether that assault occurred on or off campus, and that student has been convicted of or placed on deferred adjudication for that assault.
-[See the district's (LEGAL) and (LOCAL) policies on School Safety Transfers.]
+See the superintendent for information.
+[See policy FDB.] - [See policy FFI(LOCAL).] - To request the transfer of your child to attend a safe public school in the district if your child attends school at a campus identified by TEA as persistently dangerous or if your child has been a victim of a violent criminal offense while at school or on school grounds.
+[See policy FDE(LOCAL).] - To request the transfer of your child to a neighboring district if your child has been the victim of a sexual assault by another student assigned to the same campus, whether that assault occurred on or off campus, and that student has been convicted of or placed on deferred adjudication for that assault.
+[See policy FDE.]